jamesrseal/seafarers/README.md

 Below are a list of the main scripts I used to create this dashboard

 ### seafarers_scrape2.py
-Using the great web scraping library [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) I scraped the ILO Seafarers Database website and put the information into a python dictonary.
+Using the great web scraping library [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) I scraped the ILO website and put the information into a python dictonary.
 Currently, if I want to get the lastest data I need to manually run this script.
 In the future I'm interested in scheduling this but want to understand the load it will put on the ILO database.

 The ILO database doesn't contain specific latitude and longitude coordinates about where the ships were abandoned but it does list the port of abandonment.
 We'll need this information if we want to plot the ships on a map.
 I'm using the [Nominatim package](https://wiki.openstreetmap.org/wiki/Nominatim) that's part of OpenStreetMap in conjunction with the ILO port of abandonment to generate lat/lon coordinates for all of the ships in the ILO database.